amar-rawat/webscraper/readme.txt

-hello this is a practice seccion
+this is a web scraper coded in python, which automatically extracts data from website.